project-chip/connectedhomeip/scripts/tools/nxp/ota/README.md

 -   `CHIP_NO_ERROR` if block was processed successfully.
 -   `CHIP_ERROR_BUFFER_TOO_SMALL` if current block doesn't contain all necessary data.
-This can happen when a TLV's value field has a header, but it is split across two blocks.
+This can happen when a TLV value field has a header, but it is split across two blocks.
 -   `CHIP_OTA_FETCH_ALREADY_SCHEDULED` if block was processed successfully and the fetching is already scheduled by the processor.
 This happens in the